 You can get non-legally binding tariff classification commodity codes advice is available by emailing HMRC’s Tariff Classification Service.

 National Export System (NES) helpdesk

 0345 603 7777

 Rural Priorities is delivered jointly by Forestry Commission Scotland (FCS), Rural Payments and Inspections Directorate (RPID) and Scottish Natural Heritage (SNH).
 If you have any questions about Rural Priorities, you can contact your local FCS, RPID or SNH office.
 Please select one of the following links to view the contact details:

 - FCS conservancy and area office contact details

 - SNH area office contact details

-If you are considering Options that require advice on Archaeological or Historic sites, that may be sought from your Local Authority Archaeological Officers.
+If you’re considering options that require advice on archaeological or historic sites, that may be sought from your local authority archaeological officers.